 If you feel that a particular asset or activity not mentioned here should be in scope, please submit a report along with a brief description of why you believe that the asset should be covered by this scope.

-Please note: only reports sent to the email above will be reviewed.
+Please note: DO NOT engage with Live Chat support for security related issues.
+Only reports sent to the email above will be reviewed.
 Any follow-ups on status through any other channels including social media, live chat, or main support email are not reviewed by the security team.

 We reserve the right to modify the Bug Bounty Program or cancel the Bug Bounty Program at any time.